bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bacon-clara.md

 * Later in her Ph.D. thesis, Bacon gave special thanks to Ellen Hayes for her help while she was at Wellesley College.
 * After graduating from Wellesley College, Bacon was appointed as a teacher in a private school in Litchfield, Kentucky.
 * In 1897 Bacon was appointed as an instructor at the Woman's College of Baltimore which was renamed Goucher College in 1910.
-* Agnes Latimer Bacon, Clara's sister, had studied for an A.B. in physics at Wellesley College, and she moved to Baltimore City where Clara, her mother and her sister Agnes set up home together.
 * At the time of the 1900 US census, the three of them are living at 2316 Calvert Street in Baltimore City with both Clara and Agnes giving their occupation as "teacher'.
 * Clara Bacon now began to study for more advanced degrees and, while continuing to work full time at the Woman's College, she studied each summer from 1901 to 1904 at the University of Chicago for a Master's Degree.
 * After she retired, Bacon wrote to Oskar Bolza on 23 April 1936.